 - Lockers are provided for you to store items during your residency.
 All personal items you leave on site you do so at your own risk, and the Organiser takes no responsibility for such items.
 Do not leave valuables behind.

-- Studio Spaces are Quiet Zones.
-The studio spaces (other than the music space) are quiet work spaces.
+- The studio spaces (other than the music space) are quiet work spaces.
+All artists-in-residence using the Studio Spaces (Cottages 2 and 3) are required to turn phones to silent, keep headphones volume down and keep conversation to a minimum.
 Cottage 1 – the communal space – is for phone calls, conversations and meals.
-All ‘artists in residents’ using the Studio Spaces (Cottages 2 and 3) are required to turn phones to silent, keep headphones volume down and keep conversation to a minimum.

 - The hours of residency are 10am to 4pm after which time you must vacate the site and the studio spaces will be locked.

 - No food can be consumed inside the studio spaces.
-Cottage 1 is provided for meals.
+Cottage 1 is provided for food consumption.

 - All windows of your studio space must be properly closed upon departure.

-- It is agreed that you are responsible for the conduct and behaviour of any approved accompanying person/s.
-You agree that no children under 18 are permitted to accompany you to the Lighthouse Arts site during residency.
+- You agree that no guests including children under 18 are permitted to accompany you to the Lighthouse Arts site during residency.

 - Pets are not permitted at the site during your Residency.
 Approved assistance/service animals are welcome.
 Therapy animals must be discussed with The Organiser.
 All approved animals must be on leash at all times.

-- You are required to know where fire extinguishers are, and how to use them safely.
+- You are required to know where the fire extinguishers are in each cottage, and how to use them safely.
 It is an offence under law to disable such appliances.